Apostolos-Daniel/toli-io-personal-website/content/_index.md

 Welcome to my website.
 My full name is Apostolis Daniel Apostolidis.
 Most people know me as **Toli**.

-I'm currently on a small career break after working at [cinch](cinch.co.uk) for 3.5 years where I held several roles, with the last one being "Head of Engineering Practice".
+I'm currently a Principal Engineer at a company called [FlipDish](www.flipdish.com), after working at [cinch](cinch.co.uk) for 3.5 years where I held several roles, with the last one being "Head of Engineering Practice".

 ## 💻 Software Engineering